LinZiyang666/CS341-SystemProgramming/luscious_locks/HW0.md

 char *ptr = "hello";
 *ptr = 'J';
 ```
+Because `char *ptr` points to the TEXT segment, where the string literal "hello" is stored.
+This memory is a READ_ONLY memory, and we try to write in that memory by `*ptr = 'J'`, this is why we get a segfault.

 7. What does `sizeof("Hello\0World")` return?
+- 12
 8. What does `strlen("Hello\0World")` return?
+- 11
 9. Give an example of X such that `sizeof(X)` is 3.
+- `char *X = "ab";`
 10. Give an example of Y such that `sizeof(Y)` might be 4 or 8 depending on the machine.
+- `Y = int*`, as the sizeof returns the size of a pointer in our system.
+This may be 4 bytes or 8 bytes, depending on the system.
+Note that sizeof(int*) = sizeof(char*) = sizeof(void*) = ... (etc) on a given system.
+Thus, the type that the pointer points to does not matter, as the pointer is a MEMORY ADDRESS.

 ## Chapter 3